-- (1) An AOC holder shall issue to the cabin crew member for use during the performance of their duties, a cabin crew member manual acceptable to the Authority. - (2) The Cabin Crew Member manual shall contain the operational policies and procedures applicable to cabin crew member and the carriage of passengers. - (3) An AOC holder shall issue to the Cabin Crew Member a manual specific to the aircraft type and variant, containing at least the information set out in the Fifth Schedule to these Regulations as well as details of normal, abnormal and emergency procedures and the location and operation of emergency equipment. - (4) The manuals specified in sub-regulation (3) may be combined into one manual for use by the cabin crew member.
+(1) An air operator certificate holder shall issue to the cabin crew member for use during the performance of their duties, a cabin crew member manual approved by the Authority.

+(2) The cabin crew member manual shall contain the operational policies and procedures applicable to cabin crew member and the carriage of passengers.

+(3) An air operator certificate holder shall issue to the cabin crew member a manual specific to the aircraft type and variant, containing at least the information set out in Schedule 6 to these Regulations as well as details of normal, abnormal and emergency procedures and the location and operation of emergency equipment.

+(4) The manuals specified in sub-regulation (3) may be combined into one manual for use by the cabin crew member.